HomeAbout UsContact UsISSA Membership

 Managing Editor, Iowa Snowmobiler

-In September, Iowa Governor Tom Vilsack estimated the state’s
+In September, Iowa Governor Tom Vilsack estimated the state’s budget

-snowmobile program four years ago be promptly reimbursed.
+program four years ago be promptly reimbursed.

 In May of 2002, citing budget shortfalls, the Iowa Legislature de-